 Tim is a writer and performer originally from Central California’s San Joaquin Valley.
 His written work and art have been published in various anthologies, and his performances have been featured in prestigious venues such as: LA’s Getty Center Museum, The Loft Literary Center in Minneapolis, San Francisco’s Intersection for the Arts, Stanford University, and at the Jack Kerouac School of Disembodied Poetics.
 In the past, he’s been commissioned by major groups such as the United Way of Greater Los Angeles, and the National Fanny Mae Foundation to write and perform his original plays on issues such as homelessness and poverty.
 He’s the recipient of several notable awards including: the American Book Award (2006) for his debut collection of poetry Skin Tax, the Zora Neal Hurston Award (2006) for writers of color dedicated to their communities, and the James Duval Phelan Award (2003) sponsored by the San Francisco Foundation.
-His debut novel, Breathing, In Dust (Texas Tech University Press, 2010) recently received the 2010 Premio Aztlan Prize in Fiction (2010), was a finalist for the California Book Award, and was featured on NPR’s All Things Considered by Alan Cheuse.
+His debut novel, Breathing, In Dust received the Premio Aztlan Prize in Fiction (2010), was a finalist for the California Book Award, and was featured on NPR’s All Things Considered by Alan Cheuse.
 In 2011 he was named a New American Poet by the Poetry Society of America.
 His latest work, Manana Means Heaven, a biography of Bea Franco, debuted in August 2013.
 We are proud to be the publisher of his second collection of poetry, Culture of Flow.

 Meg is the author of Disparate Pathos and Domestic Apparition (San Francisco Bay Press, 2011).
 She is also the fiction editor for The Santa Fe Literary Review and Connotation Press.
 She writes a monthly column, “Exquisite Quartet”, for Used Furniture Review.
 She lives in Santa Fe, New Mexico.
 Visit her blog at: megtuite.wordpress.com.